voc/voctoweb/README.md

 ### Public GraphQL API

 The newest API endpoint is at https://media.ccc.de/graphql, implementing a GraphQL endpoint with Apollo Federation.
-This allows clients to only request the attributes they need, while all data needed per screen can be fetch in a single request.
+This allows clients to only request the attributes they need, while all data needed per screen can be fetched in a single request.
 We tried to clean up the type names and call talks `lecture` and files `assets` (previously known as recordings).
 Please create issues if you are missing anything.

 Example query: https://graphqlbin.com/v2/nOWBC7
 ``` graphql